thomasyit/cape/README.md

 #wait for completion of CAPE deployment
 open http://127.0.0.1.nip.io
 ```

+<hr />

+## License
-CAPE is always FREE for you but only the first 10 nodes.
+CAPE will always be FREE for you but only for the first 10 nodes.
 If you need more than 10 nodes,contact connect@biqmind.com for a trial license key.

-<hr />

 ## Kubernetes Versions Compatibility